 "He [Julius Caesar] died in the fifty-sixth year of his age, and was ranked amongst the Gods, not only by a formal decree, but in the belief of the vulgar.
 For during the first games which Augustus, his heir, consecrated to his memory, a comet blazed for seven days together, rising always about eleven o'clock; and it was supposed to be the soul of Caesar, now received into heaven: for which reason, likewise, he is represented on his statue with a star on his brow."

-The coin is attributed in the Buerger coin collection to Statilius Taurus, who may have been issued to pay the legions encamped in Sicily.
+The coin is attributed (see: Buerger coin collection) to Statilius Taurus (general and twice consul), who may have minted this issue to pay the legions encamped in Sicily.

 Roman Historical Coins (London 1990) 37, no. 83.

 M.H.
 Crawford, Roman Republican Coinage (London 1974) 537-538;

 Newman, Robert.
 "A DIALOGUE OF POWER IN THE COINAGE OF ANTONY AND OCTAVIAN (44-30 B.C.)."
 American Journal of Numismatics (1989-) 2 (1990): 37-63.

 RICH, J. W., and J. H. C. WILLIAMS.
 "Leges Et Ivra P. R. Restitvit: A New Aureus of Octavian and the Settlement of 28-27 BCE."
 The Numismatic Chronicle (1966-) 159 (1999): 169-213.